marina601/discover-malta/README.md

 ![about.html](readme-files/images/about.html.jpg)

--	About page will tells the user why the site was created and its core mission
+-	About page will tell the user why the site was created and its core mission
--   The user is presented with a few images of Malta and some information what they can expect from the site.
+-   The user is presented with a few images of Malta and some information on what they can expect from the site.
 -	This page will also tell the potential client why they might want to collaborate with the site and the benefits they will receive once they sign the contract.
 -	About page has two buttons at the bottom of the page “Go Back” which will redirect the user to the home page and “Contact” which will redirect the user to the contact page.